advanced-security/advanced-security-material/troubleshooting/codeql-builds/compiled-languages-csharp.md

 ```

 Next, consider specifying your own build steps from an existing CI workflow:
+- The [microsoft/setup-msbuild](https://github.com/microsoft/setup-msbuild) and [Nuget/setup-nuget](https://github.com/nuget/setup-nuget) actions are popular tools to assist in this configuration

 ```yml
     # Autobuild attempts to build any compiled languages  (C/C++, C#, or Java).